Albion River Bridge

 The Albion River Bridge is a wooden deck truss bridge crossing the Albion River in Mendocino County, California.
 It is the only remaining wooden bridge on California State Route 1; dramatic views of the bridge are visible from the nearby town of Albion, California.
 It was listed on the National Register of Historic Places in July 2017.

 Predecessors

 The Albion River has been crossed by a bridge since 1861, when a state franchise was granted to the Albion Bridge Company (renewed in 1863 to the Albion River Bridge Company).
 However, until the present bridge was built in 1944, the crossing was low, and could be reached only by treacherous grades up and down the bluffs on either side of the river.

 Construction and specifications

 The present span was opened in 1944.
 Because of World War II concrete and steel shortages, it was built of salvaged wood treated with a copper azole preservative.
-It includes a steel center truss that was also salvaged, possibly from an older bridge in Oregon, supported by concrete towers.
+It includes a steel center truss that was salvaged from the South Fork of the Feather River, supported by concrete towers.
 It is 970 ft long and its deck is 26 ft wide.
 As of 2000, it carries approximately 3,200 vehicles per day.